Rohitn697/covid-19-Tracker/README.md

 Built an Android App using Java with the functionality to track the spread of novel Corona Virus (COVID-19) in 11 different Countries around the world and all states in India using REST API and Retrofit library.

 ## Permission
-On Android versions prior to Android 6.0, this ChatApp requires the following permissions:
+On Android versions prior to Android 6.0, this Covid-19 Tracker App requires the following permissions:
 - Full Network Access.
 - Access to messaging.
 - Access to Dialer.